scasBot/i4/DOCUMENTATION.md

 >	+ This file structure is taken from CS50's 2012 Problem Set 7.
 For more information, go to cs50.net.
 >
 > SERVER:
 >	+ The server/ directory does not interact with browser accesses by the user.
 Instead, the server (which includes its own server_config.php file) runs periodic updates and other back-end tasks.
 To call these scripts, you should be able to use "php SOME_TASK_HERE.php" to run it.
-It would be best to automate these using a CRON job, but since August 2013 that has been down from HCS.
 >	+ Likewise the data/ directory has cached data from server/*.php calls and other methods.
 >
 > API: